 Retaliation Against Whistleblowers

 A number of laws prohibit companies from retaliating against the whistleblowers who expose them through these protected acts.
 In Washington State, RCW 42.40 protects whistleblowers in state government positions, while RCW 49.60 outlaws companies from retaliating or issuing penalties against those who report them.

 The Occupational Safety and Health Administration (OSHA) also has its own Whistleblower Protection Program that enforces protection laws in the U.S. and provides assistance to workers who experience retaliation from their employers after reporting something that is unsafe, illegal, or unethical in their place of work.

 The False Claims Act And Qui Tam Actions

-Whistleblower claims must be true, to the best of the knowledge of individuals reporting them.
+Whistleblower claims must be true to the best of the knowledge of the individuals reporting them.
 The False Claims Act imposes liability on companies (usually federal contractors) that defraud government programs.
 The law includes what is known as a qui tam provision, which allows people unaffiliated with the government to take action on behalf of the government through whistleblowing and allegations of fraud.
 Under these acts, the federal government itself may get involved when an employee suffers from retaliation after filing a complaint against a federal employer.
 Those workers may be eligible for the following compensation:

 - Back pay at double the worker’s standard rate